TinyPART/RIOT/examples/tinycontainer/TinyContainerNetwork.md

     COAP_OPT_SIZE1 = 60, as stated in RFC 7252

 We have defined some new CoAP Option.
-To conform with RFC7254 their number have been choosen in the reserved range for experiments.
+To conform with RFC7254 their number have been chosen in the reserved range for experiments.

     OPTION_ACTION   = 65001, with a value of uint type
     OPTION_METADATA = 65002, with a value of opaque type